EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 - 💡 Explore the “Detection vs. Investigation Value” framework — and why teardown logs don’t make the cut
 - ⚡ Build out our DCR Logic for Fortinet
 - 🔧 Convert our query logic into a Data Collection Rule (DCR) transformation that stops them before ingestion
-- 🧪 Add our DCR Rule to a JSON DCR Template
+- 🧪 Build our DCR in JSON
+- 👌 Leverage the DCR Toolkit Workbook to Manage DCRs
 - 🚀 Deploy the DCR Template via Azure CLI
 - ⚠️ Avoid the gotchas that cause DCRs to silently fail
 - 🧠 Ian's Insights & Key Takeaways for Security Teams